-Operation Junction City: The Hunt for the Elusive COSVN Begins
+The Hunt for the Elusive COSVN: Operation Junction City

-What is known in the U.S. as the Central Office for South Vietnam, or COSVN, consisted of two parallel organizations set up by the Central Committee of the Labor Party of Vietnam, as the Hanoi-based Communist Party of Vietnam referred to itself.
+The Central Office for South Vietnam, or COSVN, consisted of two parallel organizations set up by the Central Committee of the Labor Party of Vietnam, the precursor of the Communist Party of Vietnam.
 Their mission was to direct the struggle in South Vietnam against the American-backed government in Saigon.
 No COSVN permanent physical infrastructure was ever discovered or claimed by first-hand sources to have existed.
 This "Pentagon in the jungle" was constantly on the move, in order to avoid being wiped out.

 In early 1967, COSVN was thought to be in War Zone C, and was even believed by some to be housed in a permanent physical headquarters complete with full-time office staff.
 Additionally, War Zone C was the normal operating area for the 9th Viet Cong Division, one of the enemy’s best formations.

 1966 was the year of accelerated build-up of U.S. forces in Vietnam and marked the beginning of major offensive operations.
 By 1967, General William C. Westmoreland, Commander of U.S. Military Assistance Command, Vietnam (MACV), had set the focus of combat operations on finding and destroying Viet Cong and People's Army of Vietnam forces in a war of attrition.
 Official policy constraints denied Westmoreland the authority to strike enemy sanctuaries and supply routes in Cambodia, Laos, and North Vietnam.
 The general determined that victory could only be achieved by making the war so costly for Hanoi that it would feel compelled to abandon efforts to force the reunification of Vietnam.